10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 	$menu.hide();
 });
 ```
-Notice how in cached version we are pulling the menu selection out of the event handler so it only happens once.
+Notice how in cached versions we are pulling the menu selection out of the event handler so it only happens once.
 Non-jQuery cached is not surprisingly the [fastest way to handle this situation](http://jsperf.com/dom-selection-caching).

 #### Event Delegation